Pension explained

 Some workplace pensions are Defined Benefit pensions schemes, which are generally considered to be valuable, and which you can read about in the above section.

-Pension Risk
+Pension risk

 Putting aside that Defined Benefits pension schemes are generally considered to be the safest pensions, the risk between different defined contribution schemes, especially personal pension, can be different too.